docsmith-darshan/tom_theme/pages/mydoc/mydoc_Install_ownCloud.md

 ---

 To install ownCloud binaries, you've to download the archive of the latest ownCloud version.
 You can download either the .tar.bz2 or .zip archive that fits your needs.
-To intall ownCloud, complete the following steps:
+To install ownCloud, complete the following steps:

 **Procedure**